Italian Men’s Style: How To Dress With Sprezzatura

 For many of us, the word ‘tailoring’ intrinsically triggers the notion of dressing smart and often at the expense of comfort, but this is one trade-off Italians will not stand for, hence their predilection for separates.

-Separates offer the best of both the smart and casual worlds, and give you myriad styling options throughout the year.
-In the summer, pair lightweight linen blazers with that workhorse of Italian style, white chinos.
-In winter, switch out the cotton jackets for tweed, herringbone or houndstooth cloths.
+Separates (or ‘spezzato’, as they are referred to in Italy) offer the best of both the smart and casual worlds, and give you myriad styling options throughout the year.
+In the summer pair lightweight linen blazers with the workhorse of Italian style, white chinos.
+In winter switch out the cotton jackets for tweed, herringbone or houndstooth cloths.

 Dress down tailoring